inlets/inlets.dev/blog/_posts/2023-08-31-tunnel-aws-ec2.md

   --letsencrypt-domain blog.example.com \
   --letsencrypt-email webmaster@example.com
 ```

+The region that you specify here, must match the region where you created your SSH Key Pair, otherwise it will not be found.
+The `--aws-key-name` flag is optional, but recommended.

 Give the path to the access key and secret key, along with the region you want to use and any domains via `--letsencrypt-domain`.